 Treatment of normotrophic scars with microdermabrasion

 Microdermabrasion of normotrophic scars – skin polishing of the scar localization with aluminum oxide microcrystals (Al2O3).
 Aluminum sand is applied onto the skin surface by means of negative pressure and, knocking the particles out of the problem zone, aluminum sand is sucked into another container.
-Vacuum enables to elevate the scar bottom (Fig.1).
+Vacuum enables to elevate the scar bottom (Fig.2).
 This method does not require anesthesia, the recovery period being 4-10 days.
 Patients retain social activity.
 In some countries this method is called “A weekend procedure”.
-To archive tangible results, 3-5 procedures are required with a 3-4 week interval.
+To achieve tangible results, 3-5 procedures are required with a 3-4 week interval.